-This Marriage Agreement, also sometimes known as a Prenuptial Agreement, is a contract entered into by two individuals who are about to get married or are already married.
+This Marriage Agreement (otherwise known as a Prenuptial Agreement in the USA), is a contract entered into by two individuals who are about to get married or are already married.
 This Agreement outlines the financial obligations of both Parties and includes a plan of how to divide assets and debt obligations if the marriage ever comes to an end (the spouses are called the "Parties").

 Marriage Agreements are often associated with individuals who have a large number of assets.
 However, a Marriage Agreement can be used in many different situations, such as the following:

 How to use this document?